 • the pivotal role of administrative and control bodies;

 • the effectiveness and transparency of management decisions;

 • the careful and diligent monitoring of related-party transactions and handling of privileged information;

-Based on the values set out in Moncler’s Code of Ethics, all employees are committed to ensuring that the Company’s activities are carried out in compliance with legal and regulatory provisions and the internal procedures adopted by the Group, and with principles of fair competition, honesty, integrity, and fairness, while respecting the legitimate interests of shareholders, employees, clients, suppliers, commercial and financial partners, and of the communities of the countries where the Moncler Group is present.
+Based on the values set out in Moncler’s Code of Ethics, all employees are committed to ensuring that the Company’s activities are carried out in compliance with laws, regulations, and the Group’s internal procedures and with principles of fair competition, honesty, integrity, and fairness, while respecting the legitimate interests of shareholders, employees, clients, suppliers, commercial and financial partners, and the communities of the countries where the Moncler Group is present.

-Secondly, Moncler has developed and adopted an anti-corruption model and related Policy, which applies to all Group companies.
+Secondly, Moncler has developed and adopted an anti-corruption model and anti-corruption policy, which applies to all Group companies.

-Moncler implements a traditional administration and control system as per articles 2380-bis et seq. of the Italian Civil Code, as part of which the Board of Directors is entrusted with corporate management and the Board of Statutory Auditors with control and supervisory functions.
+Moncler has implemented a traditional administration and control system as per articles 2380-bis and following of the Italian Civil Code, under which the Board of Directors is entrusted with corporate management and the Board of Statutory Auditors with control and supervisory functions.

 The Moncler governance system ensures continuous dialogue between management and shareholders as follows:

 • the Shareholders’ Meeting is a body with exclusively resolving functions, whose remit is limited by law to the most important decisions affecting the Company;